akoenig/cinnamon/README.md

     $ cinnamon push <remote> <branch>

 as a substitution of your well-known git workflow. _cinnamon_ will do both for you: Pushing into your remote git repository and pushing the changes into the _cinnamon_ CI server.

+## Configuration

+_cinnamon_ will save every build into the following directory:

+    /home/<user>/.cinnamon

 ## Changelog